configcat/docs/docs/sdk-reference/android.md

 title: Android (Kotlin)
 ---

-> The minimum supported sdk version is 26 (Oreo).
+> The minimum supported sdk version is 23 (Marshmallow).
 Java 1.8 or later is required.

 ```
 android {
     defaultConfig {
         //...
-        minSdkVersion 26
+        minSdkVersion 23
     }

     compileOptions {